Your Adoption Profile Book: How to Seize Its Power

 10. Anything That Isn’t Authentically YOU

-Your profile should reflect you and your family accurately.
-Avoid trying to come across as something you’re not or portraying the life that you want to have for yourself.
+Your profile should accurately reflect you and your family.
+Avoid trying to come across as something you’re not or portraying the life you want for yourself.

 Get the latest adoption news, tips, and guidance straight to your inbox!